thegialeo/bayesflow/README.md

 ## FAQ

 - *I am starting with Bayesflow, which backend shall I use?*
-A: We recommend JAX as it is currently the fastest backend.
+**A**: We recommend JAX as it is currently the fastest backend.

 - *What is the difference between Bayesflow 2.0+ and previous versions?*
-A: Bayesflow 2.0+ is a complete rewrite of the library.
+**A**: BayesFlow 2.0+ is a complete rewrite of the library.
 It shares the same overall goals with previous versions, but has much better modularity and extensibility.
-What is more, the new Bayesflow has multi-backend support via Keras3, while the old Bayesian was based on tensorflow only.
+What is more, the new BayesFlow has multi-backend support via Keras3, while the old version was based on TensorFlow.

-- *I still need the old Bayesflow for some of my projects.
+- *I still need the old BayesFlow for some of my projects.
 How can I install it?*
-A: You can find and install the old Bayesflow version via the "bayesflow1" branch on github.
+**A**: You can find and install the old Bayesflow version via the `stable-legacy` branch on GitHub.

 ## Awesome Amortized Inference